 All along the path the arrows mostly point in the ideal direction.
 Initially it’s all braking, which uses all four tires (but not equally, due to weight shift) to produce an acceleration vector of about 1G pointed back the way the car enters the corner.
-Then, as we trail off the braking and turn the car more the lateral acceleration begins to dominate.
-Again, like braking, this uses all four tires, but not equally due to weight shift.
+Then, as we trail off the brakes and turn the car more the lateral acceleration begins to dominate.
+Again, like braking, this uses all four tires, but, again, not equally due to weight shift.
 At cone 2 we have the full lateral capability of 1.2G pointing directly parallel to the ideal exit vector.
-This ever-changing trade-off between longitudinal and lateral acceleration during the corner is what makes the path take a non-circular shape.
+This ever-changing trade-off between longitudinal and lateral acceleration during the corner is what makes the path take a non-circular, spiral shape.
 Theoretically, the car reaches peak lateral G only at the apex when the brakes have been completely released and the car is at the cornering limit.

 Think about this: at the apex (cone 2) the car is being pushed in the proper, ideal direction at 1.2G.
-This value is about twice what the engine in our C6Z06 can do at the exit!
+This value is nearly twice what the engine in our C6Z06 can do at the exit!
 And most of that push will continue beyond the apex as it’s only gradually replaced by the engine acceleration.
 The fact that the car is, at the apex, headed for the edge of the “track” doesn’t matter.
 (Unless you run out of track!)
-At the apex the car is being pushed in the new “ideal direction” with the greatest force, and therefore acceleration, it will see anywhere in the whole process of turning around.
+At the apex the car is being pushed in the new “ideal direction” with the greatest force, and therefore the greatest acceleration, that it will see anywhere in the whole process of turning around.
 This is why we want to get into this state and stay in it as long as possible.
 This is the physical reason for “use all the available track.”
 We wish to use the high lateral acceleration capability of the car to get turned around in the least time.